Update: In June 2021, dPoW switched to the Litecoin network for more efficient cross-chain notarizations.

-Komodo's delayed Proof of Work (dPoW) mechanism recycles the hashrate of the Bitcoin network to protect all integrated blockchains an equal level of security.
-This is made possible by storing backups of individual blocks onto the decentralized ledgers of other blockchains, including Bitcoin itself.
+Komodo's delayed Proof of Work (dPoW) mechanism recycles the hashrate of the Litecoin network to protect all integrated blockchains an equal level of security.
+This is made possible by storing backups of individual blocks onto the decentralized ledgers of other blockchains, including Litecoin itself.

 The process of storing backups of individual blocks onto another blockchain's ledger is called notarization.
 Komodo's decentralized network of 64 Notary Nodes carries out the technical work required to successfully complete notarizations.
 Each year, the 32 top-performing Notary Nodes are automatically re-elected to reward diligence and ensure continuity in the peer to peer network.
 The other 32 Notary Node positions are decided at the ballot by the Komodo community in an annual stake-weighted election.

-Komodo’s Notary Node network uses a command in the Bitcoin script called OP_RETURN to complete notarizations.
-In short, this command allows a small amount of data to be saved directly onto the Bitcoin ledger with a special transaction.
+Komodo’s Notary Node network uses a command called OP_RETURN to complete notarizations.
+In short, this command allows a small amount of data to be saved directly onto the Litecoin ledger with a special transaction.
 The transaction requires payment of one ordinary transaction fee but does not actually move funds from one address to another.
-Instead, an OP_RETURN transaction is made specifically to save a small amount of data onto the BTC ledger.
+Instead, an OP_RETURN transaction is made specifically to save a small amount of data onto the LTC ledger.

-With Komodo’s Notary Node network and the OP_RETURN command, the Bitcoin’s massive hashrate can be recycled to secure other blockchains.
+With Komodo’s Notary Node network and the OP_RETURN command, the Litecoin's massive hashrate can be recycled to secure other blockchains.
 This is precisely what delayed Proof of Work (dPoW) does.

 The Delayed Proof of Work Process